 The varied background of the owners has lead to an eclectic mix of services and products, creating a loyal following of customers who never visit Murphys without first stopping in at the Murphys Motorcycle Company.
 Tony sadly passed away in February of 2007.
 However, his passion for all things motorcycle and his determination to always find and produce the best continues to thrive at 425 Main Street Murphys.

 Teri sold the store to Tony's cousin, Brian Inks, and his wife Jo Anna in 2011.
 It was very important for Teri to keep the store 'in the family."
 Brian's passion for motorcycles and Jo Anna's back round in the retail business made for an ideal fit.
 The store is constantly evolving, showcasing an impressive array of new items and old favorites to suit a variety of needs and budgets.
 For the next 6 years Jo and Brian created an atmosphere that was warm and inviting, treating all customers as an extension of their family.
 For them it is a labor of love they wish to share with visitors, their neighbors, and the community as a whole.

 As Jo and Brian's family grew, they felt the need to have more time together.
 Jo knew that if she sold the business it would have to go to someone local that would love and care for it as she has for all these years.
-After witnessing the passion Dawn Beck had for the Murphy's area, Jo was certain the store would be in good hands with her.
+After witnessing the passion Roy Beck had for the Murphy's area, Jo was certain the store would be in good hands with him.
 Stop by on your next trip through town and see why so many people are talking about the small store with a big heart – we would love to meet you!